-Following the receipt of an Academic Integrity Report form, the Director of Community Standards, the Manager of Academic Integrity, or their designee, will begin a review of all submitted materials.
+Following the receipt of an Academic Integrity Report form, the Director of Community Standards, the Associate Director of Community Standards, or their designee, will begin a review of all submitted materials.
 During the course of the review, additional information may be gathered.
-At the conclusion of the review, if sufficient information exists to support a charge of a policy violation the incident will then be reviewed per Educational Conference procedures outlined above.
+At the conclusion of the review, if sufficient information exists to support a charge of a policy violation, the incident will then be reviewed per the resolution procedures outlined within the Community Code of Student Conduct.
 In cases where there is insufficient information to charge a student with a policy violation, the faculty member reporting the alleged violation will be notified.